MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 <!-- ====================================================================== -->
 ## Step 7 (WinUI 3 only): Update Target Framework

-If your app is for WinUI 2 (UWP), skip this section; skip to the next major Step section, [Add the host object in the webview2_sample_uwp project](#step-8-add-the-host-object-in-the-webview2_sample_uwp-project).
+If your app is for WinUI 2 (UWP), skip this section; skip to the next major Step section, [Add the host object in the main project](#step-8-add-the-host-object-in-the-main-project).

 If your app is for WinUI 3 (Windows App SDK), do the steps in the present section.